-7. If your representation is seeking a modification, do y you consider it neces ssary to participate at the oral part of the examination?

-8. If you wish to participate a be necessary: t the oral part of the examination, please outline why you consider th nis to Il determine the most appropriate procedure to act to participate at the oral part of the examination. dopt to hear those who
+examination.
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
+X No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
+If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
+Signature: Date: Oignature.

-Signature: Submitted by e mail from the address in Part A Date:

-Name or Organisation : MR and MRS Stephen Heath 3.
-To which part of the Local Plan does s this representa ation relate?
-Paragraph Policy 4 Proposals Map 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes No Please mark as appropriate.
+Name or Organisation : Dr Philip Hawtin

+3. To which part of the Local Plan does s this representa ation relate?

+Paragraph Policy 4 Proposals Map

+4. Do you consider the Local Plan is:

+4.(1) Legally compliant Yes No

+4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X

+4 (3) Complies with the Duty to co- operate Yes No

+Please mark as appropriate.

 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.
 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.